-- a) his total income in respect of which he is assessable during the previous year consisted only of income referred to in respective sections; and - b) the TDS has been deducted from such income. - iii.
-Section 44C of the Income tax Act imposes restriction on deduction in respect of head office expenditure in the case of non-residents.
-As per such provision, head office expenditure cannot exceed:

-(a) 5% of adjusted total income
+- a) his total income in respect of which he is assessable during the previous year consisted only of income referred to in respective sections; and - b) the TDS has been deducted from such income. - (iii) (a) 5% of adjusted total income whichever is the least.